-The felling of trees is preceded by the measurement of their DBH.
-After determining their height after felling, each tree was separated into trunk, branches and leaves as well as small twigs, following the method described by Picard et al. [41].
-The different trunk compartments, branches and leaves were weighed using a 50 kg capacity scale.
-The total wet weight of each compartment of the tree was determined in the field.
+The felling down of trees was preceded by the measurement of their DBH.
+Each tree was then separated into trunk, branches and leaves as well as small twigs, following the method described by Picard et al. [41].
+The different trunk compartments, branches and leaves were weighed using a 50 kg capacity scale after which the total wet weight of each compartment of the tree was determined in the field.
 Trunks, roots and large branches were cut into discs.
-A disc sample from the trunk, a branch and a leaf sample were taken and weighed.
-At the root level, after clearing the roots of mud, disc samples were taken at random.
-All these samples taken were immediately stored in plastic bags and brought back to the National school of agro-industrial sciences of the University of Ngaoundere physico-chemical analysis laboratory to determine their dry mass.
-In the laboratory, samples of leaves, trunks and branches were oven-dried at a constant temperature of 75°C to constant weight after 72 hours.
-The water content (WC) in the different compartments (leaves, branches, trunk) was determined after drying the samples according to the formula WC (%) = ((FM-DM)/DM)\100, with WC being the water content of the sample, FM and DM are respectively the fresh and dry mass (Kg) of the sample.
-From the water content of the samples, the total dry mass (TDM) of each compartment was calculated according to the French standard NF M 03-002 using the following formula: TDM = 100\TFM/(100+ WC), where TFM and TDM are respectively the total fresh mass and the total dry mass (kg) [42].
+A disc sample from the trunk, a branch and a leaf sample were taken and weighted.
+At the level of the root, disc samples were taken at random after clearing the roots of mud.
+Samples obtained were immediately stored in plastic bags and transported to the National school of agro-industrial sciences of the University of Ngaoundere precisely in the Physicochemical laboratory where their dry masses were determined.
+In the laboratory, samples of leaves, trunks, branches and roots were oven-dried at a constant temperature of 75°C to constant weight after 72 hours.
+The water content (WC) in the different compartments (leaves, branches, trunk, root) was determined after drying the samples according to the formula:

+WC (%) = ((WM-DM)/DM)100 (1)

+Where: WC is the water content of the samples in percentage, WM and DM are respectively the wet mass (Kg) and the dry mass (Kg) of the sample.

+From the water content of the samples, the total dry mass (TDM) of each compartment was calculated according to the French standard NF M 03-002 using the following formula:

+TDM = 100 TWM / (100 + WC) (2)

+Where: TDM is the total dry mass, TWM is the total wet mass (Kg).
+The total dry masses are called biomass and expressed in Kilograms (Kg) [42].
 The total dry mass of each tree was estimated by adding the dry mass of the different compartments of the trees.